Secureaks/VulnerableSymfony/README.md

 - Sensitive endpoint intended to be used through SSRF on `/local`
 - Technical information disclosure on `/info.php`
 - Directory listing if using the option `Options +Indexes` on the vhost configuration
+- Mass assignment on `/user/edit/` leading to privilege escalation

 ## Credits